Kotlin/KEEP/proposals/attach-to-property.md

-# Attach to delegate property object
+# Interception of delegated property binding

 * **Type**: Design proposal
 * **Author**: Ilya Ryzhenkov
-* **Contributors**:
+* **Contributors**: Zalim Bashorov
 * **Status**:
 * **Prototype**: Was implemented and then disabled

 ## Summary

-Recognize special operator function available for delegate object and call it right after it has been stored into a field for delegation.
+Recognize special operator function available for delegate object and call it right after it has been bound to a property.

 ## Glossary

 - "delegate instance": instance on which property's get/set accessors execute respective getValue/setValue calls.
 - "host instance": instance containing delegated properties as members, or being extended with extension property.
+- "binding": creating an association between property and delegate instance
 - "attachTo": placeholder for the name of the operator function
-- "constructor" means either primary constructor, or each of secondary constructor if there is no primary constructor
+- "delegation constructor" means any constructor that does not delegate to another constructor

 ## Motivation / use cases